 The main aims of the project were:

-1. Strengthen ESG awareness and readiness among municipal staff and SMEs in two pilot cities through evidence-based assessment and participatory dialogue.
+• Enhance foresight and ESG awareness and readiness among municipal staff and SMEs in two pilot cities through evidence‑based assessment and participatory foresight activities.

-2. Promote sustainable development, social responsibility, and good governance at local level by fostering collaboration between public institutions and the private sector.
+• Promote sustainable development, social responsibility, and good governance at local level by fostering cross‑sectoral collaboration between public institutions, businesses, and communities.

-3. Build practical capacities of municipalities and businesses to integrate ESG principles into planning, service delivery, and business operations.
+• Build practical capacities of municipalities and businesses to anticipate future sustainability challenges and integrate ESG principles into planning, service delivery, and business operations.

-4. Support local green transition processes in line with Albania’s National Strategy for Development and Integration 2022–2030 and the Green Agenda for the Western Balkans.
+• Support local green transition processes in line with Albania’s National Strategy for Development and Integration 2022–2030 and the Green Agenda for the Western Balkans, using forward‑looking, scenario‑aware approaches.

-5. Develop and test innovative local solutions to environmental, social, and governance challenges through structured co-creation and acceleration processes.
+• Develop and test innovative local ESG solutions through structured co‑creation and acceleration processes that anticipate emerging environmental, social, and governance needs.

-6. Create replicable pilot models for ESG capacity building and innovation at municipal level in Albania.
+• Create replicable, foresight‑informed pilot models for ESG capacity building and innovation at municipal level in Albania.

 Services provided by Koestinger Consulting

-Designed and implemented an integrated ESG capacity-building and innovation model including the following interventions:
+Koestinger Consulting designed and implemented an integrated ESG foresight and innovation model, including the following interventions:

-• Conducted a comprehensive ESG Awareness and Readiness Study among municipal staff and SMEs in Shkodra and Vlora
+• Conducted a comprehensive ESG Awareness and Readiness Study among municipal staff and SMEs in Shkodra and Vlora, serving as a baseline for foresight‑driven planning.

-• Organized and facilitated Focus Groups to validate survey findings and identify local ESG priorities and challenges
+• Organized and facilitated focus groups to validate survey findings, identify local ESG priorities and challenges, and uncover emerging signals and opportunities for future‑oriented action.

-• Designed and delivered ESG Bootcamps in both municipalities combining training, systems thinking, and collaborative problem-solving
+• Designed and delivered ESG Bootcamps in both municipalities, combining awareness‑raising, systems thinking, and collaborative problem‑solving to build local foresight and ESG capacities.

-• Designed and implemented two pilot ESG Innovation Accelerators bringing together municipalities, businesses, and community actors through human-centered design methodologies
+• Designed and implemented two pilot ESG Innovation Accelerators bringing together municipalities, businesses, and community actors through human‑centered and foresight‑inspired design methodologies, to co‑create and test locally relevant ESG solutions.

 Innovation Challenge for NEET YOuth